 What Are PFAS?
 How To Safeguard Your Family Against Contaminated Drinking Water

-Many of the everyday, ordinary items we interact with (think takeout containers, carpets, camping equipment, nail polish, lipstick, upholstered furniture, non-stick pans, umbrellas, rain gear, and so much more) may have something in common; they may contain harmful man-made chemicals called per- and polyfluoroalkyl substances (PFAS), also referred to as the "everywhere chemical" or the "forever chemical."
+Many of the everyday items we interact with (think takeout containers, carpets, camping equipment, nail polish, lipstick, upholstered furniture, non-stick pans, umbrellas, rain gear, and so much more) may have something in common; they may contain harmful synthetic chemicals called per- and polyfluoroalkyl substances (PFAS), also referred to as the "everywhere chemical" or the "forever chemical."

-Unfortunately, in our day and age these chemicals have found their way into so many of our surroundings, but one seems to be the most detrimental.
-That would be our municipal water supplies.
+Unfortunately, these chemicals have found their way into many of our surroundings, with one seeming to be the most detrimental: our municipal water supplies.

 This poses a significant risk to public health.

-In this blog post, we’re going to shed light on the prevalence and dangers of PFAS and discuss practical ways to protect both ourselves and our families from their harmful effects.
+In this blog post, we'll shed light on the prevalence and dangers of PFAS and discuss practical ways to protect ourselves and our families.

 So, let’s dive right in!